 BIM Level 2 is the new standard and what is being referred to be the term ‘BIM’.

-Is the construction industry ready to adopt BIM?
+Is the Construction Industry ready to adopt BIM?

-But whilst the promises of efficiency, improved quality and decreased waste are tempting, the ‘revolutionary’ change is a difficult one to make.
+Whilst the promises of efficiency, improved quality and decreased waste are tempting, the ‘revolutionary’ change is a difficult one to make.

 However, the successful implementation of BIM can address the vast number of issues that have plagued the construction industry whilst delivering further benefits to individuals and the company.